Dead Kennedys: Bedtime for Democracy and break-up (1986)

-Reforming of new band line-up and death of Peligro (2001–present)
+Band reformation and death of Peligro (2001–present)

 In 2001, Ray, Peligro, and Flouride reformed the Dead Kennedys, with former Dr. Know singer Brandon Cruz replacing Biafra on vocals.
 The band played under the name "DK Kennedys" for a few concerts, but later reverted to "Dead Kennedys" permanently.
 They played across the continental United States, Europe, Asia, South America, and Russia.
 Brandon Cruz left the band in May 2003 and was replaced by Jeff Penalty.
 The band has released two live albums of archival performances on Manifesto Records: Mutiny on the Bay, compiled from various live shows including a recording from their last show with Biafra in 1986, and Live at the Deaf Club, a recording of a 1979 performance at the Deaf Club in San Francisco which was greeted with more enthusiasm.

 On October 9, 2007, a best of album titled Milking the Sacred Cow was released.
 It includes two previously unreleased live versions of "Soup Is Good Food" and "Jock-O-Rama", originally found on Frankenchrist.

 Jeff Penalty left the band in March 2008 in what he describes as a "not amicable split."
 In a statement released, Jeff said that, following a series of disputes, the band had secretly recruited a new singer and played a gig in his neighbourhood, although he also stated he was "really proud of what we were able to accomplish with Dead Kennedys".
 He was replaced by former Wynona Riders singer Ron "Skip" Greer.
 D. H. Peligro also left the band to "take some personal time off".
 He was replaced for a tour by Translator drummer Dave Scheff.